 8. Use Muscle Relaxation Techniques

-Deep breathing and muscle relaxation exercises, for example, can help you terminate a panic attack by allowing you to control your body's response to the greatest extent possible.
+For example, deep breathing and muscle relaxation exercises can help you terminate a panic attack by allowing you to control your body's response to the greatest extent possible.

 9. Picture Your Happy Place

-What is the most soothing spot on the world that you can think of?
+What is the most relaxing spot in the world you can think of?
 What could be more relaxing than a sunny beach with gently crashing waves?
 Do you wish to rent a mountain cottage?

 Imagine yourself there and pay close attention to the details.
 Consider sliding your toes into soft sand or smelling the fragrant scent of pine trees.

-No matter how much you like the streets of New York or Hong Kong in person, this area should be peaceful, tranquil, and relaxing.
+No matter how much you like New York or Hong Kong streets in person, this area should be peaceful, tranquil, and relaxing.